MRAC-IAAC/ROSinGrasshopper/02-Turtlesim/README.md

 ### Moving the turtle using ROS Topics

-Use the /cmd_vel topic to send linear and angular command velocities for the turtle.
+Use the `/cmd_vel` topic to send linear and angular velocity commands for the turtle.
 For this we will create a publisher component using ghpython.
+Use rostopics to send the commands which you would need them to happen frequently.

 ![publisher](media/Publisher.jpg)

 ### Using ROS Services

-In addition to moving the turtle using cmd_vel publisher, we can access some other features of the enviornment using ROS Services.
+In addition to moving the turtle using `cmd_vel` publisher, we can access some other features of the enviornment using ROS Services.
 For example, to clean the background, to move the turtle to initial position, etc.
+Services are the commands we would like to send once in a while.

-Use `/clear` service to clear the background.
+Call the `/clear` service to clear the background.

 ![services](./media/ServiceCall.jpg)